 CDU was one of the first universities in Australia to offer our Bachelor of Nursing degree remotely (also known as online, external or distance education).
 We have been teaching this way for nearly 20 years, and we are experts at online education.
 Many CDU Nursing students choose to study online – even those who are located close to one of our campuses.
 Our students choose to study this way because they often have other commitments in their life that are equally as (or more!) important than uni.

 If the first thing that comes to mind when you think of nursing is a hospital, think again.
 While the typical career path for many graduate nurses may lead to a hospital, Registered Nurses work in many places far removed from the walls of the ward.
-We’ve rounded up five examples.
+We’ve rounded up four examples.

 Veronica Merton is a second year CDU Bachelor of Midwifery student.
 She traveled to Bali along with other students from her course, to participate in a study abroad program where the student midwives watched and learned from Balinese midwifery practices.
 Here, Veronica reflects on her trip.